CCPC Logo

 Visit Website

 Chester County Conservation District The Chesco Chesapeake Communities Action Plan (C3AP) outlines approaches to reduce nutrients and sediment to improve the water quality of local streams and to reduce pollution entering the Chesapeake Bay.
 Funding assistance will be available for non-agricultural projects that include BMPs resulting in nutrient and sediment reductions.
 Local municipalities, non-profit organizations, Non-Governmental Organizations (NGOs), landowners, and other organizations are encouraged to apply.
-The application period is now closed.
-No info regarding past awards at this time.
+It is anticipated that this program will be open for applications on an annual basis through at least 2025.

 Boating Facility Grant Program